graphprotocol/mission-control-indexer/updates/2020-08-27-status-improvements.md

    npm install -g @graphprotocol/indexer-cli
    ```

+2. Make sure you have also [updated and restarted the Indexer
+   Agent](./2020-08-27-bugfix-releases.md).

-2. Run `graph indexer status` to get a more detailed report for your
+3. Run `graph indexer status` to get a more detailed report for your
    endpoints.